KillingSpark/HowLogindWorks/Readme.md

     * uses the logind dbus call `TakeDevice(...)` to open devices and return the filedescriptors

 ### Switching Sessions / Removing a Session from a Seat
-Ok so far we were able to log into the system, create a session and be able to use out mouse, keyboard and display to look at funny cat videos on youtube [example](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Ok, so far we were able to log into the system, create a session and be able to use out mouse, keyboard and display to look at funny cat videos on youtube [example](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 This is fine and dandy, but our boss is already coming dangerously close to realizing we are not working as much as we should, so we want to prepare a session with $SERIOUS_USER and be able to switch to that quickly if he comes around to check in with us.

-So we all know how this works, press alt+ctrl+F1 and login again as $SERIOUS_USER, start some busy looking screens and go back to the session with the cat videos.
+So, we all know how this works, press alt+ctrl+F1 and login again as $SERIOUS_USER, start some busy looking screens and go back to the session with the cat videos.

 Now it gets tricky.
 Remember how we said only one session should have access to a seat at a given time?
 How is this enforced?
-We cant rely on every session being nice and cooperative and bug-free.
+We can't rely on every session being nice and cooperative and bug-free.
 The filedescriptors for the devices are open, logind gave them to the session.
 And we cannot close the filedescriptors in other processes.
 Or can we?